This post was most recently updated on January 11th, 2019.

 Have you ever wondered, how SharePoint’s Managed Properties for Usage & Analytics info actually work?
 There are all these nice properties available for getting view counts for different items in SharePoint’s search index, but they all seem to act like crazy.
-And they are pretty nonsensical… And not very well documented!
+Plus they are sometimes pretty nonsensical… And not very well documented!

 In this post I’ll try to make some sense on how you can use them in programmatic scenarios.
 Read on…